vladaindjic/CompilerGym/examples/hpctoolkit_service/README.md

 ## Features

-* A action space consisits of nvcc PTX optimizations: `["-O0", "-O1", "-O2"]`.
+* A action space consisits of LLVM optimizations: `["-O0", "-O1", "-O2"]`.
 The action space never changes.
 Actions never end the episode.
 * There are one observation spaces:
   * `runtime` which returns the float value.